psyglyphik/authkeeper/README.md

 2. go to /authkeeper/server/ and start the server up by running:  `npm run dev`
 3. go to /authkeeper/client/ and start the client up by running:  `npm start`

-Application should now be accessible to your browser at http://localhost:8080/
+The application should now be running and can be accessed by your browser at http://localhost:8080/

 How It Works